osdag-admin/Osdag/README.md

 * <a href="#license">Copyright and license</a>

 ## <a id="user-content-quick-start" class="anchor" href="#quick-start" aria-hidden="true"></a> Quick start
-<a href= "http://osdag.fossee.in/resources/downloads">Download the latest release</a>
+<a href= "http://osdag.fossee.in/resources/downloads">Download the latest release version 2017.08.a.e2dd</a>
 ### 1. Windows Installation

 #### System Requirements: